-All of Unum UK SII Group's assets are invested in accordance with the Investment Management Policy, which requires that the Prudent Person Principle is met as set out in Chapters 2 to 5 of the Investments Part of the PRA Rulebook (which transpose Article 132 of the Solvency II Directive (2009/138/EC)) and have been transposed by the PRA into the Investments section of the PRA Rulebook.
+All of Unum UK SII Group's assets are invested in accordance with the Investment Risk Management Policy, which requires that the Prudent Person Principle is met as set out in Chapters 2 to 5 of the Investments Part of the PRA Rulebook (which transpose Article 132 of the Solvency II Directive (2009/138/EC)) and have been transposed by the PRA into the Investments section of the PRA Rulebook.
+Consideration is also given to the requirements of the PRA Supervisory Statement (SS) 1/20, which sets out further details around PRA expectations in relation to the Prudent Person Principle.